adieu/django-mediagenerator/README.rst

 django-mediagenerator_ is an asset manager for Django.
 With django-mediagenerator you can combine and compress your JS and CSS files.
-All files (including images) are versioned, so they can be efficient cached with far-future expires.
+All files (including images) are versioned, so they can be efficiently cached with far-future expires.

 The media generator works in sandboxed environments like App Engine.
 It supports Sass_, HTML5 offline manifests,  Jinja2,